gethin101/Led_christmas_lights/README.md

 ---

-I modelled a case for my whole lights system using Fusion360 and it can be seen below & in my 3D Model folder
+I modelled a case for my whole lights system using Fusion360 and it can be seen below & in my 3D Model folder.
+As you can see I made the case & cover seperate and added text on each section to show where the components will be placed.

 <img alt="image" src="Images/case.png" />